-The two styles are so at odds that they are difficult to combine.
+The conflicting styles are so at odds that they are difficult to combine.

 I know what I should do.
 I should block in all the tonal work and cover the whole picture from the start.
 I should flip between areas and build up every area of the drawing in gradual stages.
 I should never add detail too early.